 I look at each person standing at the bedside

 and feel tremendous love.
 I want to say

 have to worry.
 I'm all right.
 Look at

 me!
 I'm fine!'"
+(Josiane

 heart stopped beating.
 This numbness spread

 to my feet, my ankles, my knees, my hips,

 leaped out of my body like a diver would

 pool.
 I knew I was outside my body.
 I could

 see my family in the room, but I couldn't

 a well, cavern or cave ...